 Continue to wash every panel from top to bottom checking the mitt regularly.
 When the mitt has an amount of dirt build-up you consider to be unacceptable, rinse it out with the method above, re-apply your body shampoo and continue on the next panel.

 If at any stage it appears body shampoo is drying on the car, rinse those sections immediately and continue the wash process.
+You can rest your mitt anywhere whilst you rinse the sections with drying shampoo.

 Step 5 – Final Rinse, Drying and Protection

-Rinse the car removing all traces of body shampoo and dry with a Microfibre Drying Towel as soon as possible after rinsing, a wet surface collects dirt much faster than a dry surface and you don't want to be pushing around dirt now that your car has no lubrication in the drying step.
+Rinse the car removing all traces of body shampoo and dry with a NanoFibre Drying Towel as soon as possible after rinsing, a wet surface collects dirt much faster than a dry surface and you don't want to be pushing around dirt now that your car has no lubrication in the drying step.

 This is one of the reasons why drying as quickly as possible is a plus and the drying towel does this best, nothing dries faster (or safer) than a waffled weave NanoFibre product, the drying towel is designed to scoop up liquid as quickly and efficiently as possible and the mammoth size of the large version does this so well.